Ryan-Vakhshoori/ECS189G_Winter_2022_Source_Code_Template/README.md

 ## To run for Part 4:
 Add all the datasets into the data/stage_4_data
 ### For Text Classification
-for stage 4 downloading using nltk
+add nltk package and follow the below commands on the python console for stage 4 downloading using nltk
 ```
 import nltk